artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 10248:        00812423        sw x8 8 x2
 1024c:        00912223        sw x9 4 x2
 ```
 16 bytes are reserved in the stack.
-Besides, x8 (s0) and x9 (s1) are stored, as these registers will be used in the function and they are preserved registers, and x1 (a0) is also preserved, as another function is called inside main.
+Besides, x8 (s0) and x9 (s1) are stored, as these registers will be used in the function and they are preserved registers, and x1 (a0) is also preserved, as another function is called inside ```main```.

 Epilogue:
 ```